TNice/Final-Project-Inverted-Pendulum/README.md

 # Final Project Inverted Pendulum
+Note: This was tested on a computer with Intel i9 processor, 64GB of RAM and Windows 10 operating system
 ## Description
 Using matlab I created 2 models of a PID controller balancing an inverted pendulum on a cart (image below).
 Both models extend the dynamics equations from a Cal Tech physics lab document by Kenneth G Libbrecht(http://pmaweb.caltech.edu/~phy003/handout_source/Inverted_Pendulum/InvertedPendulum.pdf) to having the pendulum on a cart opposed to a shaker table.
 The "simple model" has the assumption that the rod has 0 mass and the "better model" takes the mass of the rod into account.